FireAuth/FireAuth/docs.md

 <dd><p>Deletes a Firebase user with Email and Password Authentication.</p>
 </dd>
 <dt><a href="#loginWithFacebook">loginWithFacebook(redirect, callback)</a></dt>
 <dd><p>Logs in a Firebase user with Facebook Authentication.
-Make sure your application is configured as a Facebook App.</p>
+Make sure your application is <a href="https://www.firebase.com/docs/web/guide/login/facebook.html">configured as a Facebook App</a>.</p>
 </dd>
 <dt><a href="#loginWithGithub">loginWithGithub(redirect, callback)</a></dt>
-<dd><p>Logs in a Firebase user with Github Authentication.
-Make sure your application is configured as a Github App.</p>
+<dd><p>Logs in a Firebase user with GitHub Authentication.
+Make sure your application is <a href="https://www.firebase.com/docs/web/guide/login/github.html">configured as a GitHub App</a>.</p>
 </dd>
 <dt><a href="#loginWithGoogle">loginWithGoogle(redirect, callback)</a></dt>
 <dd><p>Logs in a Firebase user with Google Authentication.
-Make sure your application is configured as a Google App.</p>
+Make sure your application is <a href="https://www.firebase.com/docs/web/guide/login/google.html">configured as a Google App</a>.</p>
 </dd>
 <dt><a href="#loginWithTwitter">loginWithTwitter(redirect, callback)</a></dt>
 <dd><p>Logs in a Firebase user with Twitter Authentication.
-Make sure your application is configured as a Twitter App<a href="https://www.firebase.com/docs/web/guide/login/twitter.html">configured as a Twitter App</a>.</p>
+Make sure your application is <a href="https://www.firebase.com/docs/web/guide/login/twitter.html">configured as a Twitter App</a>.</p>
 </dd>
 <dt><a href="#logout">logout()</a></dt>
 <dd><p>Logs out a user and removes authentication token.</p>